julienmichel/azure-cosmosdb-workshop-optimisations/Hands-on labs/lab3.md

 3. Test your queries and evaluate the cost of each querie (nb of RUs)

-4. Think about possible changes in your data model (embedding...) and to you indexing policies
+4. Think about possible changes in your data model (embedding...) and to your indexing policies

+5. Use ADF again to import optimized data model

 >### Tips
 >   - When optimizing your schema, consider the following:
 >     - The optimal partition key has been applied at the collection level for each collection.